“I have always been drawn to organic forms and to bringing that imprint into our lives.”

 6 participants maximum

 There is a creative spontaneity in the painterly process of making monotypes.
-This printmaking process is one that involves transformation and discovery.

 - There is No Still Life

 - A solo exhibition of new monotypes and etchings

 - Dundarave Print Gallery, Granville Island, Vancouver, BC